 You can ask for a payment deferral for somewhere you live or somewhere you’ve bought to let.
 If you get a payment deferral, it might make it harder to get credit in the future, for example a loan.

 It’s best to ask your mortgage provider for a payment deferral on their website if you can.
 They should agree to give you a payment deferral if you can’t pay your mortgage because of coronavirus – for example because you can’t go to work.

 If you can, keep making your payments until your mortgage provider agrees you can take a payment deferral.

 After your payment deferral you’ll still need to make up the payments you missed, plus interest added during the 3 months.
 This means you’ll have to either:

 Your mortgage provider might contact you during your payment deferral to work out how you can pay after it ends.
 It’s worth talking to them as they might be able to help you.

-If you still can’t pay at the end of 3 months, you can ask your mortgage provider for a second payment deferral for 3 months – they should usually give you one.
-They might not give you a second deferral if you were already behind with your payments on 20 March 2020, but it’s still worth asking.
+If you still can’t pay at the end of 3 months, you can ask your mortgage provider for a second payment deferral of up to 3 months – they should usually give you one.
+You can ask to defer all or part of the payments.

 You can find out more about payment deferrals on the Financial Conduct Authority’s website.

 You can also find out more about dealing with mortgage problems.